diphan-source/API/helpers/README.md

 # API
-private API for a user login
+private API for a user login and sign up